We Are the Normal

-"We Are The Normal" is a song by the Goo Goo Dolls.
-It was the first and only single from their fourth album Superstar Car Wash, which allowed them to collaborate with one of their primary influences, Paul Westerberg of The Replacements.
+"We Are the Normal" is a song by the Goo Goo Dolls.
+It was the only single from their fourth album Superstar Car Wash, which allowed them to collaborate with one of their primary influences, Paul Westerberg of The Replacements.
 The song was a minor success for the Goo Goo Dolls, managing to hit number 5 on the US Modern Rock chart.

-Like many of the early Goo Goo Dolls singles, "We Are the Normal" was released in a promotional format only.
+Like many of the early Goo Goo Dolls singles, "We Are the Normal" was released in a promotional one-track format only.